 Routers or modems have no actual effect on the speed of the Internet.
 They’re there to help facilitate the connection and translate data into your computer.
 Though getting a new router might make improvements on data processing and better data compression, it’s not actually affecting the speed of your Internet in your household.
 It’s only helping the communication, that’s all.

-The number of myths out there are infinite.
+The number of myths out there is infinite.
 These are some of the other ones you might have read about.

 Remember, they are all false and absolutely not true.